FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/ez_protocol_tvl.md

 This table provides daily Total Value Locked (TVL) metrics for DeFi protocols across EVM-compatible blockchains.
 It aggregates values by platform to track liquidity and value deposited in various DeFi applications.
 Methods may vary by protocol and blockchain.

+## Methodology Note

+For certain protocols (e.g., Uniswap v2/v3/v4 and forks), TVL is calculated only for pools where both tokens are verified.
+This filtering removes low-quality or spam pools, providing a more accurate representation of "real" TVL rather than values inflated by low-liquidity tokens.

 ## Key Use Cases

 - Tracking protocol TVL growth and trends over time